RaymondSHANG/RaymondSHANG.github.io/_posts/2026-02-19-minimum-detectable-lift-in-time-series-data.md

 Then, we have: $\phi = stats.f(dfn=1, dfd=89).ppf(0.9) \approx 2.7628$

 <br>
-the orignal one will give sq = $sq1 \approx 0.17184$
+the orignal one will give $sq_original \approx 0.17184$
 <br>
-The new one will give sq = $sq1 \approx 0.17282$
+The new one will give sq = $sq_new \approx 0.17282$
 <br>
-The difference is minor, only 0.6%.
+The difference is minor, only 0.6%. \
 The original one underestimate MDE by 0.6%.

 {{end}}